Salmar ASA

 Disclosure of safety and turnover data

-The company's total lost time injuries in 2021 were 24, and 2022 to 19.
-The fatality rate remained zero across 2020, 2021, and 2022.
-However, the company does not discuss the employee turnover rate for the reporting year.
+The company reports a slight increase in its H-factor (lost time injuries per million hours worked) from 5.3 in 2022 to 5.4 in 2023.
+It maintained a zero fatality rate across 2021, 2022, and 2023.
+The company does not disclose the employee turnover rate for the reporting year.

 Freedom of Association